Wave energy pros and cons

 Wave power is an emerging energy technology in the early stages of development, making speculating on costs difficult.

 Wave energy systems have the potential to be as cheap as $07.5 cents per kWh to build, but will depend on location and maintenance costs.
 However, at the moment, the costs of wave power are generally very high because they are in the research phase of development and generally paid for by government grants or research grants.
 There are no energy companies utilizing wave energy at scale - something which would bring the cost down.

 Maintenance for these plants is projected to be very expensive because they will be submerged in constantly-moving saltwater.
 Because constant movement can lead to more breaking, wave energy plants will most likely need regular (and costly) maintenance.

 Perhaps the biggest con at the moment is that no utility has the ability to install wave farms because they are not yet large enough to provide a significant amount of electricity.

 The bottom line is that wave power has enormous global potential.
-However, we need more funding and research to finalize the technology involved for utility-scale use so that countries and utilities can begin adding wave energy to their electricity mix.
+However, the industry needs more funding and research to finalize the technology involved so that countries and utilities can begin adding wave energy to their renewable energy arsenal.